-The University of Florida extends itself globally through international agreements which are facilitated through the UF International Center (UFIC).
-Please use the guide below to learn more about the different type of agreements the UFIC facilitates.
+The University of Florida has established procedures for entering into global collaborative relationships through international agreements facilitated through the UF International Center (UFIC).
+Please use the guidelines below to learn more about the different type of agreements that UFIC may facilitate.

 Types of Agreements

-- Cooperative Agreement: This agreement establishes a basic relationship between UF and a partner institution to collaborate on matters of mutual interest.
+- International Memorandum of Understanding: This agreement establishes a relationship between UF and an institution abroad, as a basis for pursuing areas of possible collaboration on matters of mutual interest.

-- Reciprocal Exchange Agreement (Student Exchange): This agreement establishes a true exchange program where students from the partner institution can attend UF and UF students can attend the partner institution as non-degree seeking students.
-The key part of this agreement is that the same number of students between institutions is balanced over the life of the agreement.
+- Reciprocal Exchange Agreement (Student Exchange): This agreement establishes an exchange program by which students from a partner institution can attend UF and UF students can attend the partner institution as non-degree seeking students.
+These agreements are reciprocal in e that the goal is to balance the number of students moving in each direction over the agreed term of the agreement.

 - Study Abroad Contracts: Program contracts specify services rendered onsite by a third-party provider during a study abroad program.
 Study abroad contracts can be signed with host institutions, NGO’s, travel agencies, etc. These contracts specify housing, local transportation, classroom facilities, excursions, cost of tuition, etc. Please contact Dr. Susanne Hill for more information.

 - Other: Some agreements do not easily fit within the constraints of UFIC's pre-approved reciprocal or cooperative agreements.
-The International Center will evaluate each agreement on a case by case basis and consult general counsel if necessary to assess the agreement.
-Please contact Dr. Susanne Hill who will review a proposed agreement and provide guidance.
+The International Center will be happy to evaluate such agreements on a case-by-case basis, consult the UF General Counsel’s office, and advise on how such agreements might be pursued. .
+Please contact Dr. Susanne Hill with questions.

 International agreements or Memoranda Of Understanding (MOUs) between UF and universities outside the United States may take many forms.
-Templates for Cooperative Agreements and Reciprocal Exchange Agreements have been approved by the UF General Counsel's office.
-Agreements should be submitted to the UFIC Executive Director for review.
-If no changes have been made to the wording, the agreement may be signed by the Dean of UFIC without further review.
-If changes are made to the wording, the agreement may need to be reviewed by General Counsel for approval before being signed by the Dean of UFIC.
+Templates for International Memoranda of Understanding and Reciprocal Exchange Agreements have been approved by the UF General Counsel's office.
+Other templates, or if changes are to be made to the approved templates, will require review and may need approval from UF General Counsel before being signed by the Dean of UFIC.
 Please consult with the UFIC Executive Director for any questions regarding these templates or other agreements.

 All agreements administered through UFIC will consist of the following elements:

-- For the Benefit: All agreements must be "for the benefit" of a specific college/department at UF.
+- For the Benefit: All agreements must be "for the benefit" of a specific college/department/center or other appropriate unit at UF.
 Agreements are typically not university-wide.

-- Letter of Approval: A Letter of Approval from the UF Department Chair and the UF College Dean / Associate Dean must accompany the submission of an agreement.
+- Letter of Approval: A Letter of Approval from the UF Department Chair and the UF College Dean / Associate Dean (or other appropriate authority) must accompany the submission of an agreement.

-- Certificate of Translation: An Certificate of Translation must be submitted for all agreements in a language other than English.
+- Certificate of Translation: A Certificate of Translation must be submitted for all agreements in a language other than English.
+Please contact the UFIC Executive Director for guidance on this issue.

-- Electronic Submission: All agreements must be submitted electronically to UFIC for review PRIOR to being signed by the partner institution and UF.
+- Submission: All completed agreement templates and accompanying forms must be submitted electronically to UFIC for review prior to being signed by the partner institution and UF.

 Dr. Susanne Hill